idaholab/SPRITE/instruction_Linux_Ubuntu/README.md

 Important notes:

  * If you are a **code developer** and plan to make changes of the code and push the changes back to the repository on GitHub, we assume you have a GitHub account and you know how to set up SSH keys on your operating system and add your SSH keys to your GitHub account.
  * We have prepared training data that can be directly used for some data-driven models in SPRITE.
 It is not mandatory to have the existing training data for using the data-driven models in SPRITE.
 But generating high-quality training data which are large in file size would take a few hours.
 We encourage users to download our prepared training data  to get familiar with using the data-driven models in SPRITE.
-The training data are stored in a separate GitHub repository called **SPRITE-Data**.
+The training data are stored in a separate zip file called **SPRITE-Data**.

 Follow the **Terminal** command line instructions below.
 We use **username** to denote your user name on your operating system.
 Replace **username** with your user name.